brugobi/re-former/README.md

-# Bare Metal Forms and Helpers
+# User Form and Helpers

  This project is about building a form in rails that can send parameters to a controller so that it can build an instance of a model with those parameters.
+You will be able to create, edit and delete users from the platform.

 ## Built With